MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 #### Type 0 (DayOfMonth) - Specific Day of Month

 When `type` is `0`, the audit starts on a fixed day of each scheduled month.
-The `day` property (range 1-31) specifies which day of the month to start the audit.
+The `day` property must be greater than 0 and in the range 1-31, specifying which day of the month to start the audit.

 **How it works:**
 - Each scheduled audit begins on the specified day of the month